Increase to automatic enrolment minimum contributions – it’s the law

 Have you checked you’re meeting the higher contribution levels?

 By law, minimum contributions for automatic enrolment increased on 6 April 2018 and are to go up again on 6 April 2019.
 You need to make sure you’re remaining compliant and paying the correct contribution amount.

 So what do I need to do?

-You’ll need to log in to your Online Services account, where there will be alerts to tell you what you need to do depending on how your account is set up.
+If you’re yet to make necessary changes, you’ll need to log in to Online Services, where there will be alerts to tell you what you need to do depending on how your account is set up.

 - Simple wording to put on employee payslips explaining the change

 - Posters to raise awareness in your workplace

 If you have any questions, it’s worth checking our help and support first, where you’ll find answers to all our most frequent questions.

 How much do you now need to pay, and what’s your future commitment?

 How much you need to pay depends on how much each employee earns.